 In an NSSI deployment scenario, the interactions between CSMF, NSMF and NSSMF are standardized.
 The interactions specified under the column "The state transition events and actions" of "NSSI state transition table" below shall be present for the state transition.

-Figure B.2.2: NSSI state diagram with state transition triggers

 Table B.2.1: The NSSI state transition table